tinacms/tina.io/content/docs/tina-cloud/schema-migration.md

 ---
-title: Upgrading Tina GraphQL Gateway from Alpha to Beta
+title: From GraphQL Gateway to TinaCMS
 ---

 # Package reorganization